Do you have online tutorials?

 I see your workshops are all (or mostly) full.
 How do I get in?

-I post new workshops on a fairly regular basis, but they usually fill fast, some within hours.
+I post new workshops on a fairly regular basis, but they usually fill fast, often within hours.
 To hear about them first, sign up for my email newsletter (right below my bio - on the right side of this page).
+Or, if you want to ONLY hear about workshops and nothing else, email me and I'll put you on a special list.
 I will announce them there and on my blog at the same time.
 I recommend getting on wait lists.
 Because my workshops fill so far in advance, lots of life happens and people drop out.
 The wait lists are often consulted.

 Will you do a workshop in my area?

-Unfortunately I recently had a health scare that makes it dangerous to take long flights.
+Unfortunately I had a health scare that makes it dangerous to take long flights.
 For that reason (and others) I have decided to scale back on workshops and do them (mostly) locally.
-I will first fulfill my current obligations (to the end of 2013) and then start offering them in/around Eugene, Oregon.
+I will first fulfill my current obligations (to the end of 2013) and then start offering them in/around Eugene, Oregon and one or two a year in Texas (where my folks are).

 How long does it generally take you to finish one of these small paintings?